nansencenter/nextsim/README_docker.md

 docker build . -t nextsim --build-arg BASE_IMAGE=nansencenter/nextsim_base_prod:latest
 ```

-## 4. Compile the model inplace
+## 4. Compile the model in-place

-You can also use this image for compiling the nextsim core and model inplace.
+You can also use this image for compiling the nextsim code in-place.
-"Inplace" means that it will generate libraries and executable in the same place as your source
+"In-place" means that it will generate libraries and executable in the same place as your source
 code.
-This can be used by developers of nextsim who need to recompile the model several times
+This can be used by developers of nextsim who need to recompile the model several times.
-before their buggy code starts to work.

 For compilation in-place you need to run a container:
 ```